robisim74/qwik-speak/docs/quick-start.md

 ```
 `changeLocale` function by Qwik Speak is responsible for the language change, and it falls back to the default locale if the new locale is not in `supportedLocales`.

-## Running
-You can already try the app: `npm start`

-You will notice that in the translations there are default values for both languages.

 ## Extraction: [Qwik Speak Extract](../tools/extract.md)
 We can now extract the translations and generate the `assets` as json.
 In `package.json` add the following command to the scripts:
 ```json